-In Firefox, configure Bitvise SSH Client as the SOCKS proxy in Tools > Options > Advanced > Network > Connection > Settings.
-Use Manual proxy configuration, enter 127.0.0.1 under SOCKS proxy, and port 1080.
-(This is assuming you left SOCKS proxy settings in the SSH client at their defaults.)
+In Firefox, configure Bitvise SSH Client as the SOCKS proxy in Options > General > Network Settings.
+Use Manual proxy configuration, enter 127.0.0.1 under SOCKS Host, and port 1080.
+This assumes you left SOCKS proxy settings in the SSH client at their defaults.

 You are now done.
 Firefox will connect to websites through Bitvise SSH Client's SOCKS proxy feature, and your web traffic will be tunneled over the encrypted SSH connection between your SSH client and the SSH server.